Sunday, February 15, 2026

 It's hard to pinpoint the exact moment when something fundamentally shifts.
 There's no day when you wake up and say, "Today, everything is different."
 It's more like boiling a frog.
 Except in this case, the frog is me, and the water feels amazing.

 Over the last few weeks, a confluence of AI developments crossed an invisible threshold.
 None of them is dramatic on their own.
-All of them, together, profoundly changing how I work, how I teach, and honestly, how I think about what comes next.
+All of them, together, are profoundly changing how I work, how I teach, and honestly, how I think about what comes next.

 Claude stopped being a chatty know-it-all